 Before you market posters

-The mockups below are downloadable, however, they are not free of charge.
+The mockups below are downloadable.
+However, they are not free of charge.
 You must have an Adobe Stock account to be able to download the featured images.

 Better yet, if you really want to make your poster mockups standout, hire a professional photographer to replicate all the examples illustrated in this guide.
 You may want to book a studio apartment to do so.
-Here’s is a link to book photo studios, apartments, and houses.
+Here’s is a link to book photo studios, condos, and houses.

 Living room and other common areas are the top spaces that people like to decorate the most.
 Decorating living room walls is an important part of making a home feel cozy and complete.
 Get this pink-themed living room mockup here.